asteriske/privacy_sensitive_active_learning/README.md

-This code produces an example of the classification method described in *my paper*.
+This code produces an example of the classification method described in *Who do you think you are?
+A privacy-sensitive method for targeting online audiences* by McCarthy, Williams *et al*.
 It performs an iterative classification algorithm, either using the ordinal or naive methods described in the paper.

 # Quickstart